bclemenzi/sans-server/README.md

  * mvn clean package
   * Clean and package should be used to build our source code and execute our JUnit test cases.
+ * mvn clean package shade:shade com.nfbsoftware:sans-server-plugin:build-properties com.nfbsoftware:sans-server-plugin:deploy-lambda
+  * Build, test, and Deploy just our Lambda functions - This is ideal when working on the back-end of your application
+ * mvn clean package com.nfbsoftware:sans-server-plugin:deploy-webapp
+  * Deploy just our web application - This is ideal when working on the UI of your application
  * mvn clean package shade:shade install
   * Adding shade:shade will package (JAR) our Java class files for Lambda deployment within Amazon Web Services.
 The install goal performs the AWS configurations and deploys our code for use in the cloud.
 Please see the sans-server-plugin project (https://github.com/bclemenzi/sans-server-plugin) to learn more about the available features found inside the plugin.